pipavlo82/r4-monorepo/README.md

 no external network calls — randomness is generated locally in your container

-Auth model
+🔐 Auth Model

 The API requires a key for /random.

 Two ways to pass it:

-Header:
-x-api-key: demo
+Header: x-api-key: demo

-Query:
-?key=demo
+Query: ?key=demo

 By default, the container ships with: